Academic customer

 Legal entity

-Status that confirms an organization is appropriately registered as a business (varies by country).
+As part of internal process and system, confirmation of status that confirms an organization is appropriately registered as a business (varies by country).

-Maximum resale price (MRP)
+Maximum Resale Price (MRP)

-The total estimated retail price for Microsoft products less the applicable customer discount.
+The total Estimated Retail Price for Microsoft Products less the applicable Customer Discount.

 Onboarding